department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and one of the below descriptions is true for you.
+You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and you meet one of the requirements listed below.

 **One of these must be true:**
 - You got sick or injured while serving in the military and can link your condition to this illness or injury,